Corey4005/retrieve-STEMNET/README.md

 You may need to customize the following parts of the script to suit your needs:

 - **Output Directory**: By default, data is stored in a "data" directory in the current working directory.
-You can change the `datadir` variable to specify a different output directory.
+You can change the `datadir` variable to specify a different output directory by updating the script.

-Ensure that the remote data sources are accessible and that you have the necessary permissions to fetch data from them.

 ## Output